ltngoc/zalora_test/README.md

 	b.
 However a view is different from and more advantageous than a table in the following ways:

-		+ a view can be a subset of an underlying table.
+		+ A view can be a subset of an underlying table.
 Thus, it helps to limit the exposure of the underlying table to outer world.
 For example, a given user may be permitted to query the view, while denied access to the rest of the base table.

-		+ a view can join and simplify multiple tables into a single virtual table.
+		+ A view can join and simplify multiple tables into a single virtual table.

-		+ a view can act as an aggregated table
+		+ A view can act as an aggregated table

-		+ a view takes very little space to store since the database contains only the definition of a view, not a copy of all the data that it presents
+		+ A view takes very little space to store since the database contains only the definition of a view, not a copy of all the data that it presents

 	I just list  above major benefits of views.
 There are still other minor benefits.